 In terms of what you get under the hood, Surfshark certainly doesn't short-change you.
 Split tunneling, a kill switch, Multi-Hop servers and even obfuscated servers are all available.
 Plus, the new Nexus feature is in development – all you'll currently get is an IP rotator, but we're promised more is in the pipeline.

 When we used the Windows VPN app, it was quick and easy to select and switch servers, change settings, and we had no issues with reliability.
-What's more, you'll even get unlimited connections, meaning you can install Surfshark on as many devices as you like on a single plan.
+What's more, you'll even get unlimited connections, meaning you can install Surfshark on as many devices as you like on a single plan – and if you're OS agnostic, it's the best Linux VPN too.

 It's worth noting that in our Surfshark review stress-testing we were able to slightly break the kill switch, but what we were doing is very unlikely to happen in real life – and none of our data was ever leaked.